tylermeyers/CSE15l-lab-reports/lab-report-1-week-2.md

-# How To Log Into a Couse-Specific Account on ieng6
+# How To Log Into a Course-Specific Account on ieng6

 ## Step 1: Installing VS Code
 ![Image](vscodeSS.png)